Official name: Kingdom of Thailand

 Other things that make up the Thai culture are national costumes, dances, Thai music, Thai massage with the scent of tiger balm and orchids attached to palm trees.
 Elephants are also important in Thai culture, although Thai people do not treat them well.
 For centuries elephants have helped in construction and logging and now they play football for tourists and carry them around in the ancient cities.

 I also noticed that there is a strong cult of the king in Thailand.
 His posters are all over the country in exaggerated quantities and propaganda tries to convince Thai people that the king is “the expert of everything.”
 Attention!
 I do not criticize the King of Thailand.
 I just criticize the exaggerated propaganda machine dedicated to him.
-(By the way, I have a greater respect for the King of Thailand than for the Queen of England.
+(By the way, I prefer the King of Thailand than the Queen of England.
 The King of Thailand defends his people and he is faithful to his Thai traditions.
-In England however, Muslims rape and kill English children for 20 years and the Queen Elizabeth II does not speak a word in defense of English people, and more so, she bends down for Muslims).
+In England however, Muslims rape and kill English children for 20 years and the Queen Elizabeth II does not speak a word in defense of English people, and more so, she sides with Muslims).

 As I mentioned earlier Thai culture is based on Buddhism what sends a very good message, however there is another famous custom in the country.
 Thailand is overwhelmed by a plague of “faggotry” and transvestites called “ladyboys”, who especially in Thailand are utterly disgusting.
 I have seen men dressed as women, including school boys wearing dresses and with long hair.
 For the purpose of feeding prostitution a lot of boys undergo sex change operations, and then pole dance and sell themselves to tourists.
 In this respect Thailand is terrible, and I think that this subject also relates to health.
 Indecent exposures of deviations associated with a loss of dignity should not be tolerated or encouraged.
 For the public good and for ensuring safety of people having this problem, certain things should exist only in the shadows.
 To much liberalism can one day turn upside down and become harmful.